icemanblues/advent-of-code/2017/README.md

 ## Redo

-Since this was my first AoC, I didn't think to create helper functions.
-In fact, some of the scripts where targeted to solving my puzzle inputs that it wasn't very scalable and re-usable.
+Since this was my first AoC, I didn't think to create helper functions or packages/ modules.
+In fact, some of the scripts were hyper-targeted to solving my specific puzzle inputs that the code wasn't very scalable and re-usable.
+In the redo, I am following my best practices and creating reusable functions with parameters for filenames, etc.

 Also, and more importantly, I had split the puzzles across multiple laptops and I didn't commit all of solutions.
 So this repo is quite bare, although I do have all 50 stars for 2017.
 I want to return and provide the solutions